-After giving effect to the sale of 2,590,170 units in this offering at a public offering price of \$2.00 per unit and 2,109,830 pre-funded units in this offering at a price of \$1.99 per pre-funded unit, and after deducting estimated underwriting fees and estimated offering expenses payable by us, assuming the exercise of all pre-funded warrants and including proceeds of \$0.01 per pre-funded warrant our as adjusted net tangible book value as of June 30, 2019 would have been approximately \$8.6 million, or \$1.54 per share.
-This represents an immediate increase in net tangible book value of \$1.23 per share to existing stockholders and immediate dilution of \$0.46 per share to purchasers purchasing our securities in this offering at the public offering price.
+After giving effect to the assumed sale of 1,526,717 units in this offering at an assumed public offering price of \$6.55 per unit, based on the last reported sale price of our common stock on the Nasdaq Capital Market on October 9, 2019, assuming no sale of any pre-funded units in this offering and after deducting estimated underwriting fees and estimated offering expenses payable by us, our as adjusted net tangible book value as of June 30, 2019 would have been approximately \$9.2 million, or \$3.81 per share.
+This represents an immediate increase in net tangible book value of \$3.50 per share to existing stockholders and immediate dilution of \$2.74 per share to purchasers purchasing our securities in this offering at the public offering price.
 The following table illustrates this dilution on a per share basis: